-It’s time for chili!
+It's time for a comforting bowl of Pork Chili, my friends.
 Everyone wants a bowl of wonderfully spicy chili this time of year, and flat out, chili is just what we need when the weather turns a bit colder to help warm the bones.

-There is something about a good chili that always satisfies, and I love that there are so many ways to make the stuff.
-There are no-bean versions and plenty with beans, and when you include beans, you have SO MANY options of the types of beans used.
+There is something about a good bowl of chili that always satisfies, and I love that there are so many ways to make it.
+Beans or no beans, different meat options, and don't even get me started on the seasonings.

 Hatch peppers are unique in that they are grown in the Hatch region of New Mexico.
 Hatch peppers aren't actually a single type of pepper, but a variety, so named because of the region where they are grown.